CodeFreezeAI/xcf/README.md

 ### Workspace Protection

-When using xcf with Cursor, a security feature automatically restricts project selection to the current workspace directory.
-This protection mechanism uses the `WORKSPACE_FOLDER_PATHS` environment variable to determine which projects are safe to access.
+When using `xcf` with Cursor, the `WORKSPACE_FOLDER_PATHS` environment variable restricts project selection to the current workspace directory.
+It can only contain one workspace folder path at a time and is specific to Cursor for security purposes.

-Despite its plural name, `WORKSPACE_FOLDER_PATHS` currently represents a single workspace path.
-Users can manually set this environment variable, but it can only contain one workspace folder path at a time.

-> **Note:** The `WORKSPACE_FOLDER_PATHS` environment variable is specific to Cursor and is not used by standard VS Code.
-This is a Cursor-specific security enhancement that prevents access to projects outside your authorized workspace.

 If you attempt to select a project outside your current workspace, you'll see a message like: